Henry Musasizi: Career

+Accountancy

 Upon acquiring his bachelor's degree in 2005, Musasizi worked for a year as an accountant with Caritas-Kabale Diocese, the social services and development department of the Roman Catholic Diocese of Kabale.
 In 2007, he got employment at the African Medical and Research Foundation, AMREF, and still worked as an accountant up-to 2010 when he resigned to join elective politics.

+Political

 In 2011, Musasizi bid for the Rubanda County East parliamentary seat on the NRM ticket, and went on to win in both the party’s primaries and in the general elections and became a member of Uganda's 9th Parliament.
-In 2016, Musasizi won reelection and continues to serve the constituents of Rubanda County East in the 10th Parliament of the Republic of Uganda.
+In 2016, Musasizi won re-election and continued to serve the constituents of Rubanda County East in the 10th Parliament of the Republic of Uganda.
 In the 9th Parliament, Musasizi served on the Public Accounts Committee.
 In the 10th Parliament of Uganda, he was the chairperson of the Committee on Finance, Planning and Economic Development and is a member of the Business Committee.

 On June 8, 2021, Musasizi was appointed by H.E.
-Yoweri Museveni as the State Minister of Finance, Planning and Economic Development in charge of General Duties.
+Yoweri Museveni as the State Minister of Finance, Planning and Economic Development in charge of General Duties..
+In this role, he supervised budget implementation, debt management, and fiscal transfers to local governments..Musasizi contested again in the 2026 general election for the Rubanda East county Parliament seat and won defeating independent Kenneth Jogo Biryabarema, former district LC5 chairperson, who garnered 15,961 votes.
+Jasper Ayebare (DF) got 42 votes, while Collins Victor Atuheire (independent) received 131 votes.

+In May 2026, as part of a major cabinet reshuffle ahead of the 2026–2031 political term, President Museveni elevated Musasizi to the full Cabinet position of Minister of Finance, Planning and Economic Development, replacing long-serving minister Matia Kasaija.
+On 11 June 2026, Musasizi delivered his first national budget at Kololo Ceremonial Grounds, projecting Uganda's economy to grow at 10.2% in FY 2026/27 — the country's fastest projected growth in decades — driven by the commencement of commercial oil production and a resurgent tourism sector.